-- Contractors are provided information on construction site storm water-related topics at kick-off meetings and then throughout the construction phase by the Part 91 SESC inspectors.
-The information provided covers storm water regulations and SESC procedures and practices. - EHS-AA developed an online Storm Water Pollution Prevention Plan (SWPPP) training module for all applicable operational staff and facility managers at fleet maintenance and storage yards involved in the U-M SWPPP program.
-Over this reporting period, 40 U-M staff members completed the training.
-EHS-AA continues to use the online training module for refresher training of U-M staff members associated with SWPPP facilities. - EHS-AA held several on-line 8-hour Emergency Response Technician Refresher training sessions in December 2023 to provide updates to applicable facility staff and on-call Environment, Health & Safety staff that participate in emergency response activities.
+- Contractors are provided information on construction site stormwater-related topics at kick-off meetings and then throughout the construction phase by the Part 91 SESC inspectors.
+The information provided covers stormwater regulations and SESC procedures and practices. - EHS-AA developed an online Stormwater Pollution Prevention Plan (SWPPP) training module for all applicable operational staff and facility managers at fleet maintenance and storage yards involved in the U-M SWPPP program.
+Over this reporting period, 37 U-M staff members completed the training.
+EHS-AA continues to use the online training module for refresher training of U-M staff members associated with SWPPP facilities. - EHS-AA developed a new online Spill Prevention, Control, and Countermeasure (SPCC) training to accommodate operational staff and facility managers at SPCC facilities.
+All appropriate staff are trained in the laws and regulations regarding spills, releases, and pollution control; the contents of SPCC; and the operation and maintenance of equipment to prevent discharges.
+Over this reporting period, 171 employees completed the training.

+- EHS-AA held several on-line 8-hour Emergency Response Technician Refresher training sessions in December 2024 to provide updates to applicable facility staff and on-call Environment, Health & Safety staff that participate in emergency response activities.
 The training includes outdoor spill response and appropriate protocol to protect waterways.
-In all, 85 U-M staff attended the training sessions. - Training on environmental considerations for construction projects is offered for U-M project managers.
-This includes storm water management, spill prevention and response, soil erosion and sedimentation control, soil contamination, and material storage.
-One (1) individual attended the training during this reporting period, and a total of 135 staff have attended the training since it was implemented in March 2018. - Storm water topics were included in classes, workshops, or presentations during the reporting period.
-The number of classes, workshops, and presentations containing storm water topics will be reported in the annual report.
-Examples of classes include: Storm Water Pollution Prevention Plan (SWPPP) training, Spill Prevention Control and Countermeasure training, Storm water/SESC Awareness training, Laboratory Waste Disposal training, Housing New Employee Orientation, Grounds Annual Safety training, and Annual HAZWOPER Refresher training.
-Participants include staff from EHS-AA, Facilities & Operations staff, Athletics Dept., researchers, and other groups. - The number of laboratories inspected will be reported in the annual report. - As reported above, an online storm water educational video is available for viewing on the EHS-AA website.
-The video is used on an as-needed basis for inclusion in faculty and staff presentations, classes, workshops, etc. - A total of 76 inspections were performed by EHS-AA sanitarians on temporary food establishments between July 1, 2023 and December 31, 2023.
+In all, 83 U-M staff attended the training sessions. - Training on environmental considerations for construction projects is offered for U-M project managers.
+This includes stormwater management, spill prevention and response, soil erosion and sedimentation control, soil contamination, and material storage.
+One (1) individual attended the training during this reporting period. - Stormwater topics were included in classes, workshops, or presentations during the reporting period.
+The number of classes, workshops, and presentations containing stormwater topics will be reported in the annual report.
+Examples of classes include: Stormwater Pollution Prevention Plan (SWPPP) training, SPCC training, Stormwater/SESC Awareness training, Laboratory Waste Disposal training, Housing New Employee Orientation, Grounds Annual Safety training, and Annual HAZWOPER Refresher training.
+Participants include staff from EHS-AA, Facilities & Operations staff, Athletics Dept., researchers, and other groups. - The number of laboratories inspected will be reported in the annual report. - As reported above, an online stormwater educational video is available for viewing on the EHS-AA website.
+The video is used on an as-needed basis for inclusion in faculty and staff presentations, classes, workshops, etc. - A total of 95 inspections were performed by EHS-AA sanitarians on temporary food establishments between July 1, 2024 and December 31, 2024.
 This includes inspections at the U-M stadium for each of the seven home football games.
 The inspections include checking that the appropriate food safety signage was conspicuously displayed at each location.
 The signs indicate proper grease disposal and wastewater management tips.
-EHS-AA continues to work with U-M football stadium vendors/concession stands to prevent potential discharges into the storm water system.
-EHS-AA plans to replace any missing signs ahead of the 2024 football season.
+EHS-AA continues to work with U-M football stadium vendors/concession stands to prevent potential discharges into the stormwater system.
+EHS-AA plans to replace any missing signs ahead of the 2025 football season.

-- Six hundred and sixty-four (664) students, staff, and faculty participated in our online laboratory safety training, which includes storm water-specific training. - UMD conducted a total of 42 lab inspections during this reporting period. - In addition to the routine area inspections related to the SWPPP and SPCC programs, EHS-D conducted 52 Hazardous Waste -Central Accumulation Area (CCA) inspections during the reporting period. - Food service establishments on campus are inspected on a weekly basis to ensure that waste management practices are being maintained and that no grease or food waste is entering or impacting storm drains.
+- Six hundred and two (602) students, staff, and faculty participated in our online laboratory safety training, which includes stormwater-specific training. - UMD conducted a total of 29 lab inspections during this reporting period. - In addition to the routine area inspections related to the SWPPP and SPCC programs, EHS-D conducted 26 Hazardous Waste -Central Accumulation Area (CCA) inspections during the reporting period. - Food service establishments on campus are inspected on a weekly basis to ensure that waste management practices are being maintained and that no grease or food waste is entering or impacting storm drains.